JonasComlita/blockchain/crypto_v2/readme.txt

 Bonding curve + buyback & burn for deflationary pressure Decentralized, bonded oracle system with slashing

+2. Consensus Mechanism
-2. Consensus Mechanism2.1 Proof of History (PoH)PoH is a verifiable delay function that produces a cryptographic proof that time has passed between events.
+2.1 Proof of History (PoH)
+PoH is a verifiable delay function that produces a cryptographic proof that time has passed between events.

 class PoHRecorder:
     def __init__(self, initial_hash):